There are cannabinoid-like compounds in other plants and these interact with the Endocannabinoid System.

-Cannabis is hands-down the best source for phytocannabinoids, or plant-based cannabinoids.
-THC, for instance, can only be found in the Cannabis sativa plant.
+Cannabis is a plentiful source of phytocannabinoids, otherwise known as plant-based cannabinoids.
+THC, for example, can only be found in the Cannabis sativa plant.
 In the right chemovars, it’s found in abundance.
 There are, however, many other types of cannabinoids in cannabis, such as CBG and CBD.
 But, are there really cannabinoids in other plants?

-But despite their namesake, cannabinoids as a chemical class aren’t exclusive to the cannabis plant.
-The name “cannabinoid” does not indicate a compound that comes from weed.
-Rather, it denotes a particular chemical structure similar to cannabinoids like THC.
-Other chemicals, called cannabimimetics, mimic the activities of cannabinoids, often by also interacting with CB receptors.
+But despite their namesake, cannabinoids as a chemical class aren’t exactly exclusive to the cannabis plant.
+There is at least on plant, outside of cannabis, that makes cannabinoids – the Helichrysum italicum, which makes CBG.
+Other closely related chemicals, called cannabimimetics, mimic the activities of cannabinoids, often by also interacting with the endocannabinoid system (usually CB receptors).

-So it stands that other plants besides cannabis contain cannabinoids and/or cannabimimetics as well.
+So it stands that other plants besides cannabis contain cannabinoids and/or cannabimimetics.
 These include hops, cacao, echinacea, Japanese liverwort, New Zealand liverwort, black pepper, maca, flax seeds, electric daisy, helichrysum, heliposis, Chinese rhododendron, kava, and black truffles (a fungi, not a plant, but whatever).

 This list is in no way complete.
 There are over 390,000 species of plants around the world, and scientists discover new ones every day.
 Furthermore, the details here may also be incomplete, as plants can contain thousands of different kinds of molecules within a single species.
 So, it should be no surprise to find cannabinoids in other plants.

 The plant responsible for the world’s chocolate may contain trace amounts of anandamide, a cannabinoid produced by our own bodies that may mimic the effects of THC.
 Our body’s natural evolution to produce and utilize anandamide may explain why we get high from THC.